 Improvement of Mental HealthWell, every type of yoga has the ability to improve your mental health and so has aerial yoga.
 First, it boosts your confidence and self-image.
 Regular practice will make you feel more in control over your body and mind.
 You will always have power over your negative thoughts.
 Second, breathing is an integral part of the exercise.
 Youâ€™ll practice deep breathing which regulates the level of stress and anxiety and move into poses with ease.
 Since concentration is actually part of the workout, you will even master the art of staying focus.
 Generally, concentration improves the cognitive abilities and boosts the memory.

 Intense Stretching for the MusclesIn fact, stretching is far more important than most people tend to believe.
 It should be an integral part of any exercise, regardless of its type.
 Stretching helps in widening the range of movement of the muscles.
 This makes your body more flexible.
 Hereâ€™s the thing about being in the air, you put your body into the test and stretch it out inevitably.
 Stretching is not a just for warming up, it is an essential part.
 Consequently, the consistent stretches will allow your body to move into intense poses, in a good way though.
 Regular yoga may not even give you the space to do it on the floor if you arenâ€™t flexible enough.

 Feel Like a Pro Even When You Are NotYogis usually make the poses seem easy with their flawless performance.
 However, when you get on your mat and try them out, you realize that they arenâ€™t as easy, at all.
 Some poses even seem impossible to get into.
 Aerial yoga makes those seem-to-be-impossible poses more accessible.
 We are not saying that this type is better than the traditional one.
 However, it may feel easier for beginners and people who led a sedentary life for a quite long time.
 You can actually get your splits faster while being in the air rather than on the floor.
 So, letâ€™s take a moment of appreciation for the hammocks and the range of motion they create.

 Lose Weight and Define Your BodyYES!!
 You read that right.
 People who want to lose weight usually skip yoga altogether, thinking it is a low-intense workout.
 Well, this is partially true; yoga isnâ€™t counted as a high-intensity workout, but aerial yoga still counts as cardio.
 This exercise firms your whole body and helps you lose fat mass and build muscles.
 Above and beyond, your flow will get much better and faster with time, so youâ€™ll burn more and more calories.
 Having a good physique requires cardio and weight training.
 Save yourself time and get that combo easily with that single exercise.
 Youâ€™ll get a killer body in no time.

 Get Out of Your Comfort ZoneResisting gravity and keeping your body floating in the air may feel thrilling yet frightening to some.
 We canâ€™t deny how fun this type of yoga can be; however, we can promise comfort at all times.
 But, thatâ€™s not a reason to keep aerial yoga off your plans' list; itâ€™s the other way around.
 Air yoga, as sometimes is referred to, can be challenging at times.
 It challenges your body when you get into poses youâ€™re not used to.
 But, the best part about this discomfort is that it practices your mind to be open for experiments.
 Not only in terms of workouts, but also in different aspects of your life.
 Youâ€™ll get more open toward different life experiences.
 Eventually, the discomfort comes to pass.
 Your body gets used to unusual poses and even ready for more.

-What is actually more stimulating than being in the air?
+Just Do It!What is actually more stimulating than being in the air?
 That is enough reason to just head to the nearest studio and try it out.
 Do it because it is exhilarating and delightful.
 Challenge your body and have the utmost fun.
 You can flip over and do inversions even if youâ€™re a beginner.
 Get in handstands easily and feel how poses should feel like.
 Itâ€™s for everyone, no matter their age, size, or level of fitness.